Environment

 Initiatives by Kaneka

-We are continuously working on several initiatives to curb plastic waste emissions: (1) stabilizing manufacturing processes to improve yield; (2) process recycling of waste generated in manufacturing processes; (3) Reduction of emissions by reviewing the use of unnecessary plastic materials (4) examining measures to prevent scale generation during plastic manufacturing; and (5) thorough sorting to recycle plastic waste.
+We are continuously working on several initiatives to reduce plastic waste emissions: (1) stabilizing manufacturing processes to improve yield; (2) process recycling of waste generated in manufacturing processes; (3) Reduction of emissions by reviewing the use of unnecessary plastic materials; (4) examining measures to prevent scale generation during plastic manufacturing; and (5) thorough sorting to recycle plastic waste.
 We are also working to reduce waste by converting plastic waste into valuable materials and to recycling plastic waste that would otherwise be outsourced for incineration.

 Initiatives by Group Companies in Japan

-Group companies in Japan are actively working to reduce plastic waste emissions through several initiatives: (1) reusing packaging materials used within processes, (2) preparing the appropriate amount of packaging materials to minimize waste, (3) reducing defective products (plastic waste) by improving yield, (4) reusing scrap generated during manufacturing, (5) reviewing raw material containers, and (6) ensuring thorough sorting to recycle plastic waste.
+Group companies in Japan are actively working to reduce plastic waste emissions through several initiatives: (1) reusing packaging materials used within processes; (2) preparing the appropriate amount of packaging materials to minimize waste; (3) reducing defective products (plastic waste) by improving yield; (4) reusing scrap generated during manufacturing; (5) reviewing raw material containers; and (6) ensuring thorough sorting to recycle plastic waste.

 CHECK & ACT